PUBG Crash & Frame Problems on an Nvidia Card

 If your PC system runs on an Nvidia card, and you’re having problems with PUBG, this guide is for you.

-Low Frame-rate in PUBG
+Low Frame-Rate in PUBG Video Settings

 If you’re on an Nvidia 1070 or lower, there’s a good chance you may have low frame-rates in PUBG.